ryle-e/ryle-radio-docs/ryle-radio-docs/Main.md

 ## Intro
 Ryle Radio is a radio-like audio tool for Unity projects.
 It is intended to emulate the function of a real-world radio, with tuning, spatial broadcasters, and more!

-It allows you to set up several [[Basic Radio Sample#Specific tracks|Tracks]] at specific frequencies, tune between them on a `RadioListener` attached to an `AudioSource`.
+It allows you to set up several [[1.
+Basic Radio Sample#Specific tracks|Tracks]] at specific frequencies, tune between them on a `RadioListener` attached to an `AudioSource`.
 These tracks could contain an `AudioClip`, or procedural audio, or even other `RadioTracks` to select from.
 Combining many tracks allows you to develop a complex (or simple) system of audio that can be moved through at runtime.

 ![[Pasted image 20250922183059.png]]
 ## Features